Skip to content

 The classical three

 Kurt Lewin and his co-researchers conducted the first major study of leadership styles in 1939.
-They developed a leadership framework based on three different styles of leadership.
-This early study is still influential.
+They developed a leadership framework based on three different styles.
+The work is still influential today.

 The three: